pravinyo/image-scanner/README.md

 - It can do different transformation to the image.
 - It can apply different contrast enhancement algorithm to make image better.
 - It has image editor class which does the heavy lifting of managing the changes and can undo the task.

+## New in v1.1.0
+- Auto detect the document/box like object in image (DetectRegionOfInterest.kt).
+- added functionality to auto crop the image.

 ## Technical details